typed-typings/npm-ramda/README.md

 ternary functions and function of higher order.
 Binary function pose no problem.

 ##Status
-The definitions are reorganized and updated and are more or less compatible with Ramda v0.15.
-The API of Ramda is not stable yet.
+The definitions are reorganized and updated and are more or less compatible with Ramda v0.17.1 The API of Ramda is not stable yet.

 This needs to be done:
-- include all functions of v0.15
+- include all functions of v0.17.1
-- reorganize functions by categories (List, Object, Function, etc)
+- ~~reorganize functions by categories (List, Object, Function, etc)~~
 - find a elegant way to reflect the Ramda categories into TypeScript interface names that are displayed when hovering over a function.
 At to moment `R.List.<function name>` is displayed, regardless of the real category a function resides.
 - Shorten function descriptions to one or two sentences to limit the size of the